On this page

 Read Ahead service

-Students are invited to request a Read Ahead to get intensive writing support that may include one-on-one in-person or electronic consultations with a Graduate Facilitator or the Writing Services Coordinator.
+Students are invited to request a Read Ahead to get intensive writing support focused on a draft document, which can be at any stage of completion.
 Graduate Facilitators and the Writing Services Coordinator comment on student writing (but do not edit student work) and suggest resources and ways of making progress.
+Read Ahead responses are provided asynchronously, sent out through the WCOnline platform.
+If students want to follow up on feedback received through a Read Ahead, they are encouraged to book a Writing Consultation.

 Writing consultations

-Students can book in person one-on-one consultations with a Graduate Facilitator or the Writing Services Coordinator to discuss any aspect of the writing process.
-Consultations can include discussions around time management and goal setting for writing, stages of the writing process, and planning for different writing assignments.
+Students can book in person or virtual one-on-one consultations with a Graduate Facilitator or the Writing Services Coordinator to discuss any aspect of the writing process.
+Consultations are synchronous discussions.
+They can be focused on a draft document or broad questions about the writing process, including time management and goal setting for writing, stages of the writing process, and planning for different writing assignments.
 Writing consultations are 30 or 60 minutes long and may be available at all three campuses.
-Students interested in having their written work reviewed in advance of a consultation should submit a Read Ahead request.
+Students interested in having their written work reviewed in advance of a consultation should first submit a Read Ahead request.

 Presentation consultations